-- On data files not in HFSQL format, there is no need to specify the hModifyFile constant in HExecuteQuery or HExecuteSQLQuery: the data files taking part in the query are automatically modified when modifying the query result.
+- On data files not in HFSQL format, there is no need to specify the hModifyFile constant in <Source>.ExecuteQuery or <Source>.ExecuteSQLQuery: the data files taking part in the query are automatically modified when modifying the query result.

-- No record can be deleted from a query that is using the groups or aggregates.
+- Records cannot be deleted from a query that uses groups or aggregates.

 have the same effect: the record is crossed but it is not deleted.
-Therefore, the record can be re-enabled by <Source>.Modify
+Therefore, the record can be re-enabled using <Source>.Modify

 .
 In this case, <Source>.State